 Nondischargeable (§523) vs. Denial of Discharge (§727)

 The difference between nondischargeable debts under Section 523 of the bankruptcy code and a denial of discharge under Section 727 can be confusing.
 Nondischargeable debts under Section 523 of the bankruptcy code are specifically excepted from the discharge that can still eliminate other debts.
-For instance, if the debtor has 5 dischargeable debts and 1 nondischargeable debt the debtor may receive a discharge of the 5 debts but will not receive a discharge of the 1 debt.
+For instance, if a Stockton bankruptcy client has 5 dischargeable debts and 1 nondischargeable debt the debtor may receive a discharge of the 5 debts but will not receive a discharge of the 1 debt.
 After discharge the creditor of the 1 nondischargeable debt may pursue collection efforts.
 In contrast, if the debtor is denied a discharge under Section 727 no debts will be discharged.
 Hence, a denial of discharge under Section 727 applies to all debts as opposed to the nondischargeability of specific debts under Section 523.